Winter

 - Our stand of Neviusia alabamensis, Alabama snow wreath, is over 100 years old!

-- Chionodoxa forbesii blooms amongst the roots of Fagus gandifolia.
+- Chionodoxa forbesii blooms amongst the roots of Fagus grandifolia.

-- Davidia involucrata, dove tree, has unique flowers, whose white bracts flutter gracefully in the breeze.
+- Davidia involucrata (the dove tree) has unique flowers; its white bracts flutter gracefully in the breeze.

 - Petasites japonicus carpets the Woodland Garden.

-- A tapestry of Tiarella cordifolia and Maianthemum stellatum thrive in the shade.
+- A tapestry of Tiarella cordifolia and Maianthemum stellatum thrives in the shade.

 - The delicate flowers of Iris 'Katharine Hodgkin' are inscribed with lines and polka dots.

-- A mixture of native spring blooming plants, Delphinium tricorne, Mertensia virginica, and Stylophorum diphyllum, amongst a backdrop of azaleas.
+- A mixture of native plants, Delphinium tricorne, Mertensia virginica, and Stylophorum diphyllum, bloom in front of a backdrop of azaleas.

 - The intricate flowers of Viola sorroria show the subtlety of spring.

-- Hydrophyllum virginianum growing under the dappled shade of a flowering dogwood.
+- Hydrophyllum virginianum grows under the dappled shade of a flowering dogwood.

-- Species tulips, like this Tulipa saxatilis, dominate the Rock Garden.
+- Species tulips, like this Tulipa saxatilis, grow in the Goddard Garden.

 - A detailed look at Crocus 'Pickwick'.

-- Azaleas frame the Fernery Boardwalk on a blue spring day.
+- Azaleas, Rhododendron spp., frame the Fernery on a clear spring day.

 - Tulipa 'Antoinette' happily contrasts with the delicate flowers of Brunnera macrophylla.

-- Flowers of Cornus florida, illuminated by April morning sunshine.
+- Flowers of Cornus florida are illuminated by April sunshine.

-- The dynamic, twisting flowers of Uvularia perfoliata.
+- The dynamic, twisting flowers of Uvularia perfoliata hang down from newly emerged stems.

 - A closer view of the unique flowers of Lamprocapnos spectabilis.